NoiSek/whisper/README.md

 ```

 ###Setting up Whisper
-Make sure the user you're running Whisper as has write permissions to the current directory, then run 'gunicorn app' from your root Whisper directory to start.
+Make sure the user you're running Whisper as has write permissions to the current directory, then run ```gunicorn app'``` from your root Whisper directory to start.

 Whisper config will be automatically generated in your root folder if it isn't already present, the config follows this structure: